breatheco-de/content/src/content/lesson/the-command-line-the-terminal.md

 ### The `mkdir` command

-**The make directory command**
+**The 'make directory' command**

-Makes a new directory.
-Just like making a new directory within a PC or Mac desktop environment, the mkdir command makes new directories in a Linux environment.
+It makes a new directory.
+Just like making a new folder within a PC or Mac desktop environment, the mkdir command makes new directories in a Linux environment.

 ```bash
 mkdir newdirectoryname